Skip to content

 Business agility suffers.
 Your marketing team wants a new checkout flow.
 Your product team needs better personalisation.
 On a frozen platform, every change is a custom development project.
 On Commerce Cloud, many of these capabilities come out of the box.

-2. Assess your integration landscape.
+2. Map your integrations.
 What connects to your commerce platform?
 ERP, PIM, CRM, payment providers, logistics?
 Map every dependency.
+This is where surprises hide.

-5. Talk to someone who has done it.
+5. Talk to someone who’s done it.
 We migrated Franke from SAP Hybris to Commerce Cloud in 90 days and won an SAP Quality Award for the project.
-That experience is directly transferable to your situation.

 The difference between companies that migrate smoothly and those that scramble?
 Timing.
 The ones who start now choose their pace.
 The ones who wait have the pace chosen for them.

-Do not wait for July 2026 to become a crisis.
-Start with a free migration assessment.
-We will review your current SAP Commerce setup, map your customisations, and give you a realistic timeline and budget.
+Don’t wait for July 2026 to become a crisis.
+We run structured migration assessments that review your current SAP Commerce setup, map your customisations, and produce a realistic timeline and budget.
+Get in touch.

 SAPCommerceEoMMSAP Commerce CloudMigration